buzzware/bucket-to-bigquery/readme.md

       "sources": [  // a list of file path patterns to load into the given table "gs://<bucket>/<folder>/**/*.csv"
       ],
+      "location": "<location>",   // eg. australia-southeast1.
+This does need to match the location of the BigQuery dataset, not sure about the source bucket
       "dataset": "<dataset>",
       "table": "<table>",
       "timePartitioningField": "timestamp",